oneeve8/kobble-data/content/How to Pray the Rosary.md

 :::
 ::: slide
 #### Prayers of the Holy Rosary
+"O my Jesus, forgive us our sins, save us from the fires of hell.
+Lead all souls to Heaven, especially those in most need of Your mercy."
 The following prayer may be added at the end of the Rosary:

 Let us pray.
 O God, Whose Only-Begotten Son, by His life, death and resurrection, has purchased for us the rewards of eternal life: grant, we beseech Thee, that by meditating upon these mysteries of the most holy Rosary of the Blessed Virgin Mary, we may imitate what they contain, and obtain what they promise, through the same Christ our Lord.
 Amen.